zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

      ```

 ## Troubleshooting
-- API ML is not able to validate distributed Access Tokens with the OIDC provider
-  - The connection to the OIDC provider can not be established or the provider is not running.
+- API ML is not able to validate distributed Access Tokens with the OIDC provider because connection to the OIDC provider cann't be established or the provider is not running.

-  You'll find the following message in the log:
+  If you find the following message in the log:

     ```Failed to validate the OIDC access token.
 Can not establish connection to the OIDC provider.```

-  In this case:
+  Make sure that:
-    - Make sure that the OIDC provider is up and running
+    - The OIDC provider is up and running
-    - Verify that the OIDC provdier can be accessed from the system where AI ML GW is running
+    - The OIDC provider can be accessed from the system where AI ML GW is running

-  - Calls to OIDC provider introspection endpoint end with unexpected response code and following message can be found in the gateway log:
+- Calls to OIDC provider introspection endpoint finish with unexpected response code.

+  If you find following message in the gateway log:

     ```Failed to validate the OIDC access token.
 Unexpected response: ```

+  Make sure that:
+  - Your OIDC provider is configured properly
-    In this case verify your OIDC provider configuration and the API ML Gateway configuration as OIDC client - `clientId` and `client_scret`.
+  - The OIDC client credentials - `clientId` and `client_scret` are correctly set in the API ML Gateway configuration.

 - ZSS is not enabled or not running
   - #TODO: Do we have an error code ?
 See code, try.
     - @PZA: Ask Shobha, Lena
-    -

   To fix the issue:
     - Enable ZSS in the Zowe configuration (zowe.yaml)
     - Start the ZSS component.

 - The configured external mapper user doesn't have required permissions to call the identity mapper.
        Call ZSS with ZoweSVUser
     - #TODO: Return codes from ZSS - logged to GW - find what and what level

     To fix the issue:
-        - See [ESM configuration](#esm-configuration) for more information on required permissions depending on installed ESM.
+      - Validate the [ESM configuration](#esm-configuration) depending on installed ESM.
-        - Contact your security administrator to assign all the neccessary permisions to the mapper user name according to your OIDC configuration.
+      - Contact your security administrator to assign all the necessary permissions to the mapper's username according to your OIDC configuration.

  - The configured external mapper user, doesn't have sufficient access rights to create passtickets and/or to call z/OSMF
       - (PZA#See troubleshooting of x509)

       To fix the issue:
         - Contact your security administrator to assign all the neccessary permisions to the mapper user name according to your OIDC configuration.

 - Distributed user identity is not mapped properly by SAF to a mainframe user identity.
       - Start ZSS and API ML in Debug to see reason codes and more details.
       - Check the mapping definitions in SAF to contain correct values for both, distributed user ID and distributed registry.

+#TODO$Unresolved issues:
-  - #TODO: ZOWE facility is needed for users to authenticate when the SAF provider is used
+  - ZOWE facility is needed for users to authenticate when the SAF provider is used
-  - #TODO: Resources required are not documented and included in the security job
+  - Resources required are not documented and included in the security job
-  - #TODO: ZSS messages are misleading
+  - ZSS messages are misleading
-  - #TODO: ZSS does not provide a response with ACF2
+  - ZSS does not provide a response with ACF2
-  - #TODO: Does not work with SAF provider
+  - Does not work with SAF provider
 --